-Each program/project proposed for CIF financing shall demonstrate how it will seek to deliver transformational changes that are resilient and lasting over the long-term, after concessional finance support is terminated, as well as adaptive to evolving contexts.
+8. Each program/project proposed for CIF financing shall demonstrate how it will seek to deliver transformational changes that are resilient and lasting over the long-term, after concessional finance support is terminated, as well as adaptive to evolving contexts.
 This involves building capacity (e.g., to understand, formulate, implement, maintain, and monitor climate strategies and activities) in relevant stakeholders and institutions.
 Interventions should enable experimentation (e.g., of new technologies, policies, and business models) and flexibility to learn and course correct during and after implementation.
 Programs should also support resilience from backsliding (e.g., creating demand for renewable energy through job creation and awareness building, ensuring a just transition, installing appropriate technologies, etc.).
 These processes should progressively build, refine, and retain climate-neutral, inclusive, resilient, and sustainable development pathways.

-What What relevant changes need to be sustained and advanced beyond the intervention?
-How Capacity: How does the intervention build the capacity of stakeholders and institutions to advance and sustain the transition away from coal and towards cleaner sources of energy?
-Flexibility: How does the intervention enable experimentation and flexibility, including the ability to learn and course correct when necessary?
-Resilience: How does the intervention insulate and accelerate coal transition from stalling or backsliding due to endogenous and exogenous pressures or shock and enable recovery when required?
+What What relevan it chang es need to be s ustained and adv vanced beyond t he intervention?
+How ' ' • • rs and institutions leaner sources of Flexibility: How does the intervention enable experimentation and flexibility, including the ability to learn and course correct when necessary?
+Resilience: transition from shock and en • insulate and nous and exoger accelerate coal nous pressures or